CemraJC/stenotoppers/README.md

 ![Demonstration image of Editing the 3D model with AutoDesk Inventor](https://i.imgur.com/VlwCSHp.jpg)

-However, for normal people who do not have access to software such as AutoDesk Inventor, there are '.stl' models available for use in programs such as [Blender][blender] (Free) or [AutoDesk 123D][123d-editor].
+However, for normal people who do not have access to software such as AutoDesk Inventor, there are '.stl' models available for use in free modeling programs such as [AutoDesk 123D][123d-editor], [Blender][blender], [MeshLab][meshlab] or [the online threejs editor][threejs-editor].
 Please see the "[generic-models][generic-branch]" branch for these.
 You will need to search for specific instructions on how to use your chosen mesh editor in order to edit the models.
+Obviously, if you customize a keycap, you will need to make your own print assembly.

+Unfortunately, editing STL files can be a pain - especially when you need precision.
+If you have any suggestions for how to make the project more editable, be sure to open an issue.

 ![Demonstration image of Editing the 3D model with Blender](https://i.imgur.com/kooz1oo.jpg)